Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Strategic Information Disclosure

 \section{Strategic Information Disclosure}

 Here, we consider a strategic communication scenario, which is a special case of \eqref{eq:sis}, where $B = O$ such that state $\{\rx_k\}$ is an exogenous process rather than a controlled process.
-Following this, we use the results obtained to characterize the equilibrium achieving signaling rules for the original case \eqref{eq:sis}, i.e., strategic control scenario.
+Following this, we use the results obtained to characterize the equilibrium achieving {\cb linear} signaling rules for the original case \eqref{eq:sis}, i.e., in {\cb noncooperative} control scenario.
 The underlying state, now, is a Markov process (not necessarily stationary) evolving according to first-order auto-regressive model:

 and at stage-$k$, state $\rx_k$ is a zero-mean Gaussian random vector with auto-covariance matrix $\Sigma_k$, which is given by the following recursion: $\Sigma_k = A\Sigma_{k-1}A' + \Sigma_w$ for $k=2,\ldots,n$.
-Note that correspondingly, the virtual state $\rx_k^o = \rx_k$.
-If S and R have the same cost functions, the best signaling rule of S can be direct information disclosure, i.e., $\eta_k(\rx_{[1,k]}^o) = \rx_k^o = \rx_k$ since there is a perfect channel between the agents.
+Note that if S and R have the same cost functions, the best signaling rule of S can be direct information disclosure, i.e., $\eta_k(\rx_{[1,k]}) = \rx_k$ {\cb almost everywhere over $\mathbb{R}^p$}, since there is a perfect channel between the agents.
 However, when S and R's cost functions are different, direct information disclosure may not be in S's best interest.

-Consider the situation where S and R have the following quadratic finite horizon cost functions:
+Consider the situation where S and R have the following quadratic finite horizon cost functions, {\cb for $j=S,R$, respectively:

-where $\Q_{S,k},\Q_{R,k} \in \mathbb{R}^{r\times p}$ and $\R_{S,k},\R_{R,k}\in\mathbb{R}^{r \times t}$.
-Note that $\ru_k = \gamma_{k}(\eta_{[1,k]})(\ry_{[1,k]})$ while $\ry_l = \eta_l(\rx_{[1,l]}^o)$ almost surely.
+where $\Q_{j,k} \in \mathbb{R}^{r\times p}$ and $\R_{j,k}\in\mathbb{R}^{r \times t}$}.
+Note that $\ru_k = \gamma_{k}(\eta_{[1,k]})(\ry_{[1,k]})$ while $\ry_l = \eta_l(\rx_{[1,l]})$ almost surely.
 We assume that $\R_{R,k}'R_{R,k}^{}$ is positive definite, i.e., $\R_{R,k}$ is full rank, for all $k=1,\ldots,n$.
 Then, there is a linear relationship between the best R policies $\gamma_k^*$ and the posterior